 The Impossible Journey by Gloria Whelan is the second in the quartet series of Communist Russia.
 This book, which opens in 1934 in Leningrad, a generation after the Communist Revolution, is every bit as engaging as the first.
 The children of the heroine and hero in Angel on the Square are alone and desperate after their father is arrested and mother is exiled to Siberia.
 They are determined to find their mom and embark on a 1,000-mile journey in hopes of reunification.
 Filled with adventure and suspense, the children encounter many obstacles and confrontations and even a beautiful experience with the Samoyed tribe in the Siberian wilderness.

 A Night Divided by Jennifer A. Nielsen is an engaging, fast-paced book about the Berlin Wall from the perspective of twelve-year-old, Gerta.
 When the Wall was erected, her father and brother were on the other side looking for work in West Berlin.
 This left the family divided.
 We encounter Gerta’s struggles along with her other brother, mother and others surviving in East Berlin as well as their persecution in this Communist city controlled by the Soviets.
 One day she spots her father on a viewing platform giving her clues to tunnel beneath the wall.
 This is risky because, if they are caught, the consequences are death.
 We loved this book.
-It is highly recommended at any time but especially if you are studying the 1960s and Communism.
+If you only are able to read one book on entire this list, I suggest you choose this one.

 Red Scarf Girl, a memoir by Ji Li Liang, takes the reader to the destructive turmoil of the Cultural Revolution in 1966 led by Chairman Mao in Communist China.
 Twelve-year-old Ji Li is an accomplished student and athlete and joins her classmates in frenetically denouncing The Four Olds: Old ideas, old culture, old customs, old habits.
 She witnesses relatives, teachers, neighbors and friends publicly humiliated and tortured but still remains fervent in her Communist ideology.
 Her family eventually becomes reviled due to their wealthy family background including her grandfather being a landlord.
 Friends and neighbors turn on them, and they are constantly afraid of being arrested.
 After her father’s imprisonment, Ji Li is forced with a big decision.
 This autobiography received multiple awards including Publishers Weekly Best Book.
 ALA Best Book for Young Adults and ALA Booklist Editors’ Choice.